-"That's the sea of bizukas!", their sister said happily and pointed in one direction with her fin.
+"That's the sea of bizukas!", their sister said happily and pointed in a direction with her fin.
 "And it looks like they're swimming to us themselves!"

-Indeed, bizukas, who were just like them, were approaching them from all around.
+And indeed, bizukas, who were just like them, were approaching them from all around.
 Their grandfather was swimming at their head.